PageOfPages/CyberManagement/README.md

 # CyberManagement
 C &amp; Unix Group Project
-Work in progress: deleting user, randomized user id
+Work in progress: randomized user id
-Completed: Knows how many users in the system, how much credit they have, how to keep track of information such as user id, full name, password, and credits (in clients.txt), how to add a new user.
+Completed: Knows how many users in the system, how much credit they have, how to keep track of information such as user id, full name, password, and credits (in clients.txt), how to add and remove a user.
 Admin and client window.

-Problems encounter: deleting user, randomized user id, repetitive coding (needs refining)
+Problems encounter: randomized user id, repetitive coding (needs refining)